 1. It is a response to a claim made by countless religions that everything we know of, including billions upon billions of lightyears of lifeless cosmos, was built solely for our sake.
 That we are the sole reason for 93 billion light-years worth of mostly inhospitable space.
 It’s pretty simple: stop making the claim, and we’ll stop pointing out how silly it is.

 2. It cuts us down to size and makes us realize we are not more nor less important than the endangered rhino or your family pet.
 This can help us to act in more moral ways towards other species, our planet as a whole and towards whatever we may find beyond our solar system.
 Feeling superior to all the other life on earth leads to an unhealthy disrespect for it which results in animal cruelty, excessive and wasteful consumption of animal life and a complete disregard for the planet on which we live.
-A typical apologist’s response to the suggestion humans are animals and belong to the ape family is a perfect illustration of this.
+A typical apologist’s response to the suggestion humans are animals and belong to the ape family is a perfect illustration of this.3.
+Living in a delusion, especially one of grandeur, is not necessarily the best way to live.
+Living in reality helps us to adapt to what’s real, put greater value on what is real and make progress as a species.

 4. Taking the purpose for life away from some celestial palace governed over by a vengeful, murderous douchebag, allows us to place the purpose of our life on those standing in front of us, in the flesh.
 Knowing you are not significant to anything watching over you from planet Kolob, makes you able to focus more on your significance to real people down here on earth.